Besancon tourism & sightseeing

 Besançon is found in the Doubs department, in the Franche-Comté region of eastern France.
 Wrapped in a loop of the River Doubs, Besançon is set in attractive forested countryside and low lying mountains.

 The main appeal of Besancon lies in lots of little features - a Roman arch here, a fountain there, a handful of churches here and a brace of fortified towers there etc. rather than in any particular monument.
-These together makes Besançon quite an interesting and rewarding town to explore.
+These together makes Besançon quite an interesting and rewarding town to explore and are also the reason that Besançon has been classified as both a protected Historic French town and as a French Town of Art and History.

 Besancon also maintains a good standard of living, is a University Centre of great renown, has excellent transport links, and is a modern and vibrant centre of international relations and cultural encounters (such as the 'Festival of classical music' and the annual 'Festival du Jazz').